Getting a Home Loan in Australia if you're living overs...

 Owning property is the investment choice of many Australians.
 You may have heard of negative gearing - when the income generated from your property is less than its expenses - but this isn’t the only outcome you could have when investing in property.

-You may find that your investment property is positively geared if you purchased a home with a large deposit - leaving less of the purchase price to be taken out via your mortgage - or if you purchased in a high-demand rental market.
+You may find that your investment property is positively geared if you purchased a home with a large deposit - leaving less of the purchase price to be taken out via your mortgage.
+Or, it can also occur when rents are high due to strong demand in the rental market.

 Depending on how much rental income you receive, you may not have a positively geared property straight away.
 It may take time for your property to generate positive cash flow - like when you’ve paid down more of your mortgage or raised your weekly rental amount - but the alternative is neutrally or negatively gearing the property.